At Bure Valley School, we pride ourselves on providing an engaging, broad and balanced curriculum.

 Care = The strong pastoral and behavioural model we set.

-Creativity = The diverse opportunities we offer our pupils in and out of school and the way in which we encourage them to apply their knowledge creatively.
+Creativity = The diverse opportunities we offer our pupils in and out of school and the way in which we encourage them to apply their knowledge creatively

 Challenge = The high standards we set in all areas of the curriculum, through knowledge learning and high levels of cultural literacy.

-It is also designed to exemplify the cooperative and ethical values of The Aylsham Cluster Trust.
+Our curriculum is also designed to exemplify the cooperative and ethical values of The Aylsham Cluster Trust.

 Self-responsibility: Our curriculum promotes and supports self-responsibility through activities such as; mixed age circle meetings where all pupils come together to learn about and discuss world issues, for example, pollution and refugees as well as significant people, for example Shakespeare and Rosa Parks.
 They are also used for school issues, for example class behaviour, safeguarding, to ensure our pupils have a voice.
 Our pupil leaders system is also a huge part of encouraging pupils to take responsibility for their curriculum (amongst other things), with pupils such as English Leaders and Head Librarians shaping the content of our library.